 Using traceability to check a fault’s origin using historic data

-Test results can be linked to individual boards and products using bar codes and label printers.
-Each board can be scanned to access its test record.
-Testing with historic evidence is very useful if problems emerge later if the right measurements have been recorded.
+Test results link to individual boards and products using bar codes and label printers.
+You can scan each board to access its test record.
+Testing with historic evidence is very useful if problems emerge later if the right measurements are recorded.
 You can look at test result trends to better understand if an issue is batch related, supply chain related or has other causes such as a bill of materials change or firmware update.

 Why an instant fail is a good thing!